Vesela Letcheva

-Vessela Letcheva (born 20 May 1964) was born in Veliko Tarnovo and lives in Sofia.
-She is a shooting sport athlete, president of the Bulgarian Shooting Union, member of the IOC, commission member of the Bulgarian Olympic Committee (BOC), former MP, chairman of the State Agency for Youth and Sports (2005-2009) and acting Minister of Youth and Sports in the first and second government of Galab Donev.
+Vessela Nikolaeva Letcheva (Весела Николаева Лечева; born 20 May 1964) was born in Veliko Tarnovo and lives in Sofia.
+She is a shooting sport athlete, president of the Bulgarian Shooting Union, member of the IOC, commission member of the Bulgarian Olympic Committee (BOC), former MP, chairman of the State Agency for Youth and Sports (2005–2009) and acting Minister of Youth and Sports in the first and second government of Galab Donev.

 Letcheva is a graduate of the National Sports Academy.
 She received a PhD in 2009 in theory and methodology of physical education and sports training.
 Her thesis was A study of the situational psychological and physical preparation of sports shooting competitors.

 Sports career

 Letcheva is a shooting sport athlete and her personal coach was her father – Nikolay Letchev, one of the best and most successful experts in the world.
 He was awarded a special diploma for best shooting coach of the century for his contributions to shooting sport by the International Federation in 2007 in Munich.

 Letcheva started shooting practices when she was 11.
 Before that she was a volleyball player in her home city.

 The highest achievement in her career are the two silver medals from the Olympic Games.
 She won the silver medal in the 50 m rifle 3 pos in the 1988 Summer Olympics in Seoul and 10 m air rifle in the 1992 Summer Olympics in Barcelona.

 She is a five-time world champion – Zuhl 1986 (two gold medals), Budapest 1987, Sarajevo 1989, Moscow – 1990.
 Letcheva holds the record for the most world titles in women's rifle Olympic events.
-She is four-time winner of the World Cup, along with three more silver and two bronze medals (1986-1999).
+She is four-time winner of the World Cup, along with three more silver and two bronze medals (1986–1999).

 According to the statistics of the International Shooting Sports Federation, Vessela Letcheva is the shooter with the most titles and medals won in World Cup tournaments in the history of the sport with 31 gold, 13 silver and 11 bronze medals between 1985 and 1999.
 Letcheva won eight gold, two silver and three bronze medals at European championships.

 She was chosen as the number one shooter of the 20th century in the world, according to a Shooting Sport Federation poll.
 She was the athlete of the year in Bulgaria in 1989.

 Letcheva is the President of the Bulgarian Shooting Federation since 2022 and was re-elected in July 2023.

 Letcheva was chosen as a member of the Public Affairs and Corporate Communications Commission (International Olympic Committee) in October 2023.